SAnaM2023/SAnaM2023/README.md

 - Codeacademy https://www.codecademy.com/profiles/ANA2023

-- ⚡ Fun fact **addictive to scrolling vids of funny pets in youtube**
+- ⚡ Fun fact **Watching foreign films in their original language is a hobbie of mine. **